 Try This: A beautiful springtime asparagus soup recipe becomes even more attractive with a float of flavored whipped cream.

-- Merchandise It on the Menu – In order for a signature dish to develop its own reputation and word-of-mouth, customers may need a little help finding it.
-This can be achieved a number of different ways: by a well-designed table-top or menu board display; calling out signatures on the menu with an icon, box, or special menu section; adding positive customer remarks to the website; or by having the waitstaff highlight this signature item during their initial contact with your patrons.
+- Merchandise It – In order for a signature dish to develop its own reputation and word-of-mouth, customers may need a little help finding it.
+This can be achieved a number of different ways: by a well-designed point-of-sale, deli-case placard or menu board display; calling out signatures with an icon, box, or special menu section; adding positive customer remarks to the website; or by having the service staff highlight this signature item during their initial contact with your patrons.

-- Remove a Signature with Care – Once a menu item is popular enough to become a signature, it should be kept on the menu—nothing is more irritating to customers than to show up at their favorite restaurant and find out that the item they specifically came in for is no longer being offered.
+- Remove a Signature with Care – Once a signature item is popular enough to become a signature, it should be kept available—nothing is more irritating to customers than to show up and find out that the item they specifically came in for is no longer being offered.
 If it must be removed (for reasons of food costs, ingredient availability, or other operational issue, for instance), consider adjusting the portion size, switching up the accompaniments, or even keeping the signature on a special-request-only basis.